gocardless/fluent-plugin-gcloud-pubsub-custom/README.md

   - Port for HTTP RPC.
 - `decompression` (optional, default: `nil`)
   - If set to `gzip`, messages will be decompressed with gzip.

+## Prometheus metrics

+The input and output plugins expose several metrics in order to monitor
+performance:

+- `fluentd_output_gcloud_pubsub_messages_published_per_batch`
+  - Histogram: Number of records published to Pub/Sub per buffer flush
+- `fluentd_output_gcloud_pubsub_messages_published_bytes`
+  - Histogram: Total size in bytes of the records published to Pub/Sub

+- `fluentd_input_gcloud_pubsub_pull_errors_total`
+  - Counter: Errors encountered while pulling or processing messages (split by a `retryable` label)
+- `fluentd_input_gcloud_pubsub_messages_pulled`
+  - Histogram: Number of Pub/Sub messages pulled by the subscriber on each invocation
+- `fluentd_input_gcloud_pubsub_messages_pulled_bytes`
+  - Histogram: Total size in bytes of the Pub/Sub messages pulled by the subscriber on each invocation

 ## Contributing